Marshall Applewhite: Arrest and proselytism

 Applewhite and Nettles sent advertisements to groups in California and were invited to speak to New Age devotees there in April 1975.
 At this meeting, they persuaded about half of the 50 attendees to follow them.
 They also focused on college campuses, speaking at Cañada College in August.
-At a meeting in Oregon in September 1975, they had further recruitment success—about 30 people left their homes to follow the pair, prompting interest from media outlets.
+At a meeting in Waldport, Oregon in September 1975, they had further recruitment success—about 30 people left their homes to follow the pair, prompting interest from media outlets.
 The coverage was negative; commentators and some former members mocked the group and leveled accusations of brainwashing against Applewhite and Nettles.
 Balch and Taylor state that Applewhite and Nettles eschewed pressure tactics, seeking only devoted followers.

 Benjamin E. Zeller, an academic who studies new religions, notes that Applewhite and Nettles' teachings focused on salvation through individual growth and sees this as similar to currents in the era's New Age movement.
 Likewise, the importance of personal choice was also emphasized.
 Applewhite and Nettles denied connection with the New Age movement, viewing it as a human creation.
 Janja Lalich, a sociologist who studies cults, attributes their recruitment success to their eclectic mix of beliefs and the way that they deviated from typical New Age teachings: discussing literal spaceships while retaining familiar language.
 Most of their disciples were young and interested in occultism or otherwise lived outside of mainstream society.
 They came from a variety of religious backgrounds, including Eastern religions and Scientology.
 Most were well versed in New Age teachings, allowing Applewhite and Nettles to convert them easily.
 Applewhite thought that his followers would reach a higher level of being, changing like a caterpillar becoming a butterfly; this example was used in almost all of the group's early literature.
 He contended that this would be a "biological change into a different species, casting his teachings as scientific truth in line with secular naturalism."
 He emphasized to his early followers that he was not speaking metaphorically, often using the words "biology" and "chemistry" in his statements.
 By the mid-1970s, Applewhite attempted to avoid the use of the term "religion", seeing it as inferior to science.